punchagency/proof-concierge-backend/README_EXTENDED.md

 **Notes:**
 - This endpoint creates a new query and immediately starts a call in one step
+- The `callType` parameter allows specifying whether to start a video call or an audio-only call
 - It returns both the query details and all the information needed to join the call
 - The donor can use the `userToken` and `roomUrl` to join the call directly
 - If there is an admin assigned to the query, they will receive a notification about the call